Sarthakrakhra/Group15-4177-Backend/README.md

 # Backend for Group project

+API calls can be made to the endpoint: https://a4-4177-g15.herokuapp.com/

 ## Files created for the assignment
 - index.js
   - Authors: Sarthak Rakhra, Lauchlan Toal, Sally Keating, Skyler Boutilier